j3k0/ganomede-events/README.md

   - [`newListener`](https://nodejs.org/docs/latest/api/events.html#events_event_newlistener) / [`removeListener`](https://nodejs.org/docs/latest/api/events.html#events_event_removelistener) — `EventEmitter`'s events;
   - `error` — used to handle HTTP(S) errors, handler invoked with `(error, channel)`.
 Non-200 statuses are errors.
-  - `drain` — when there are no channel-listeners and all HTTP(S) request are finished.
+  - `drain` — when there are no channel-listeners and all HTTP(S) request are finished;
+  - `cycle` — after single HTTP(S) request is finished (or errored), all events it might contain are emitted (or error is emitted), and before starting next request.
+Use this to detach listeners without losing events.
+Signature: `({finished, next}, channel)`, `finished` is `Cursor` describing pages of completed request, `next` is `Cursor` describing pages of next request.

 ### `Client#removeListener(eventName, handler)`